‘General Hospital’ Spoilers: Finn Is Suspicious As He Closes In On Hayden’s Secret

-General Hospital spoilers reveal that Hayden’s secret is getting harder and harder to keep quiet.
-She has Finn’s daughter hidden away somewhere and she is determined to keep it all from him.
-However, his suspicions that his ex is lying to him about something will have Finn doing a little investigation of his own.
+General Hospital spoilers reveal that Hayden Barnes’ (Rebecca Budig) secret is getting harder and harder to keep quiet.
+She has Finn’s (Michael Easton) daughter hidden away somewhere and she is determined to keep it all from him.
+However, his suspicion that his ex is lying to him about something will have Finn doing a little investigation of his own.

-Ever since Hayden Barnes came back to Port Charles at her sister’s wedding celebration, Finn has been a little curious on what has really brought her back and what she has been up to since she left him.
-Now that she is back, sparks have been flying once again between them.
-Hayden has been avoiding talking to him about her pregnancy, or anything personal for that matter.
-Finn has been grilling Hayden lately about her supposed dog named Honey Bun that she professed to have.
-He knws that she is not telling him the truth and now he will be seeking out Alexis, his other ex, to help him.
-SheKnows Soaps indicates that the two will run into each other and that’s when Finn will let her in on what’s been going on.
+Ever since Hayden came back to Port Charles for her sister’s wedding celebration, Finn has been a little curious on what has really brought her back and what she has been up to since she left him.
+Now that she is back, sparks have been flying once again between the two.
+Hayden has been avoiding talking to Finn about her pregnancy, or anything personal for that matter.
+Finn has been grilling his ex lately about her supposed dog named Honey Bun that she professed to have.
+He knws that she is not telling him the truth and now he will be seeking out Alexis (Nancy Lee Grahn), his other ex, to help him.
+SheKnows Soaps indicates that Finn and Alexis will run into each other and Finn will let her in on what’s been going on.

-Finn and Alexis will be putting their heads together to see if they can come up with an explanation on what Hayden could be hiding from him.
-While the General Hospital spoilers doesn’t come out and say that Finn may wonder if the secret is about his child, he will be planning on meeting up with Hayden in the coming days.
+Finn and Alexis will put their heads together to see if they can come up with an explanation on what Hayden could be hiding from him.
+While the General Hospital spoilers don’t come out and say that Finn may wonder if the secret is about his child, he will be planning on meeting up with Hayden in the coming days.

 Finn has a feeling Hayden isn't being completely honest with him.
 Can Chase help him sort everything out? @josh_swickard#GH is brand-new and STARTS NOW on ABC! #MichaelEaston pic.twitter.com/LdBkdYxv0A